-There was one pharmacist and three dispensing assistants present during the inspection.
+There was one pharmacist and four dispensing assistants present during the inspection.
 The staff were observed to be working well together and providing support to one another when required.
-Staff performance was monitored and reviewed formally regularly against key performance indicators (KPIs).
+Staff performance was monitored and reviewed formally bi-annually against key performance indicators (KPIs).
 In these reviews, a development plan would be introduced to help further develop and train the members of staff.

 The staff reported that they completed training online and had regular updates to their knowledge and understanding of products and services.
 Staff reported that they received time to complete their required training.
-Professional standards documents were released by head office and staff signed these to demonstrate that they had read them.
-A dispensing assistant reported that staff had all recently completed training on children's mental health and that this had raised awareness around these issues.
+Professional standards documents were released by head office regularly and were read by staff.
+The NVQ3 trainee reported that she felt very supported during her training course and had regular meetings with her tutor.
+She received four hours protected time per week and was making good progress and completing her modules in a timely manner.